 Candidates receive a score based on CIC’s Comprehensive Ranking System (CRS) and are ranked against each other in the Express Entry pool.
 CRS is based on objective criteria known to contribute to an immigrant’s economic success in Canada and was developed by CIC through evidence-based research.
 Candidates can score a maximum of 1,200 points in CRS, with points allocated as follows:

-A core set of human capital factors that drive economic outcomes (460-500 points)
+A core set of human capital factors that drive economic outcomes: Age, level of education, official language proficiency, and work experience

 EXPRESS ENTRY REQUIREMENTS